Thai divorce certificate sample issued in Thailand

 Legal Grounds and Termination of Marriage

-Divorce in Thailand is governed by the Civil and Commercial Code and may occur either by mutual consent or by court judgment.
+Divorce in Thailand is governed by the Civil and Commercial Code and may occur either by mutual consent or by court judgment (section 1514).
 This article outlines the legal grounds for divorce, how the process works for Thai and foreign spouses, and what the law specifically states.
 Whether you're considering divorce or just seeking to understand your rights, this guide explains the essentials of Thai divorce law.
 Divorce in Thailand is the formal legal process that ends a marriage.

 The Amphur or Amphoe is the district government administrative office.
-The district offices are responsible for marriage registrations and have the authority to again dissolve a marriage in case of a divorce on mutual consent.
+The district offices are responsible for marriage registrations and have the authority to again dissolve a marriage in case of a divorce based on mutual consent.
 According to the Thai Civil and Commercial Code, grounds for divorce include mutual consent and court-approved causes.
 When a divorce is officially registered at the amphur (district office), a divorce certificate is issued to both parties - similar to the example shown in the image above.

 How to get a divorce

 Divorce at the District Office (Amphur) in Thailand.
-A divorce in Thailand through the local district office (Amphur) is only possible when both spouses mutually agree on all key issues.
+A divorce in Thailand through the local district office is only possible when both spouses mutually agree on all key issues.
 These include the division of marital or jointly owned assets, child custody, and whether alimony (spousal support) will be paid, and if so, how much.

 If the spouses cannot reach an agreement, either party can file a petition for divorce in court, but only on the legal grounds specified in the Thai Civil and Commercial Code.
 In such cases, the court will decide on the dissolution of the marriage and rule on matters such as asset division and spousal/ child maintenance, based on Thai law and the specific circumstances of the case.